 Stamp the "Action by Immigration Inspector" block with the admission stamp.
-Ensure that the stamp can be easily read and is not too light or I-LINK
+Ensure that the stamp can be easily read and is not too light or

-- Place a "Processed for I-551" stamp in the block labeled "USPHS" (located in the lower right corner) using security ink as specified in IFM 34.10.
+- smudged.
+The inspector's admission stamp serves as evidence of valid admission as a permanent resident and establishes the immigrant's date and place of admission.
+Both are required data elements for the creation of the Form I-551. - Place a "Processed for I-551" stamp in the block labeled "USPHS" (located in the lower right corner) using security ink as specified in IFM 34.10.
 On the "Valid to" line, enter a date that is 12 months from the date of admission. - Record the applicable flight or vessel data in the block "The Immigrant Named Above Arrived in the United States Via (Name of Vessel or Flight Number of Arrival)".
-If traveling across a land border, designate privately owned vehicle (POV), on foot, train, bus, etc.

-(3) Issue Temporary Evidence of Permanent Residence Status.
-DHS must provide the immigrant with temporary evidence of permanent resident status while the permanent Form I-551 is being processed.

-(A) MRIV with Temporary I-551 Language.
+If traveling across a land border, designate privately owned vehicle (POV), on foot, train, bus, etc. - (3) Issue Temporary Evidence of Permanent Residence Status.
+DHS must provide the immigrant with temporary evidence of permanent resident status while the permanent Form I-551 is being processed. - (A) MRIV with Temporary I-551 Language.
 MRIVs issued after June 28, 2004 should contain temporary I-551 language electronically printed in the body of the MRIV directly above the machine-readable zone.
 Upon the CBP officer's placement of an admission stamp on the MRIV, the alien is admitted to the United States as a permanent resident.
 The stamp should be placed on the upper portion of the MRIV so that part of it overlaps onto the adjoining page.
 Endorse the upper left corner if possible.
 Ensure that the stamp can be easily read and is not too light or smudged.
 When an MRIV bearing this statement and contained in an unexpired foreign passport is endorsed with an admission stamp it constitutes a temporary I-551, valid for one year from the date of endorsement on the admission stamp.
 This document is acceptable for travel and employment purposes.